migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+2024-09-14 Sat:
+Last week, we finalized [PR #4735](https://github.com/harmony-one/harmony/pull/4735).
+After the team reviewed the code, I removed many unused functions and configurations.
+The `MetData` structure previously relied on the Harmony node metadata format, which included fields irrelevant to boot nodes.
+Since boot nodes only use specific fields, I refactored the code to separate boot node metadata from Harmony node metadata.
+I also refactored peer info, and after thorough testing, the code was merged into the dev branch.
+As a result, we now have three new RPCs for boot nodes.

+Additionally, I helped resolve a Crosslink issue where we encountered an `error: leveldb not found`.
+I fixed several race conditions, added logs for debugging, and refactored the process crosslinks function to handle maximum pending crosslinks.
+I also added error handling for non-existent pending crosslink keys.
+These changes were pushed in [PR #4754](https://github.com/harmony-one/harmony/pull/4754).

+I further improved the pending crosslinks removal process.
+Previously, the code attempted to delete pending crosslinks older than 10 epochs.
+However, if the crosslinks weren't added to the database within the first 10 epochs, it could lead to a `leveldb: not found` error.
+This issue was resolved by skipping pending crosslink checks during the first 10 epochs, preventing unnecessary database lookups and potential errors.

+Lastly, I started investigating [issue #4749](https://github.com/harmony-one/harmony/issues/4749), where P2P streams were being removed.
+The removal is expected when the `getCurrentNumber` request fails multiple times, triggering stream replacement.
+The main concern now is determining why the `getCurrentNumber` request is failing in the first place, and I am investigating to identify the root cause.

+---

 2024-09-07 Sat:
 Last week, the team reviewed [PR #4735](https://github.com/harmony-one/harmony/pull/4735), and I addressed the merge conflicts caused by changes in the dev branch that needed to be replicated in this PR.
 Additionally, per the team's request, I removed all unused configurations and functions.
 I also fixed the tests, and the PR is now finalized, with a scheduled merge expected early this week.